When a unit is compiled that contains a resourcestring section, the compiler does 2 things:

 This approach has 2 advantages: first of all, the value of the string is always present in the program.
 If the programmer doesn’t care to translate the strings, the default values are always present in the binary.
 This also avoids having to provide a file containing the strings.
 Secondly, having all strings together in a compiler generated file ensures that all strings are together (you can have multiple resourcestring sections in 1 unit or program) and having this file in a fixed format, allows the programmer to choose his way of internationalization.

-For each unit that is compiled and that contains a resourcestring section, the compiler generates a file that has the name of the unit, and an extension .rst.
-The format of this file is as follows:
+For each unit that is compiled and that contains a resourcestring section, the compiler generates a file that has the name of the unit, and an extension .rsj.
+The format of this file is a JSON file (in codepage UTF8), structured as follows (formatting added for clarity):

 If the unit contains no resourcestring section, no file is generated.